Skip to content

 Add special tokens to the filename to tell MillMage to divide your operations into separate files.
 A full list of tokens is available in Format Syntax tab, and you can double-click any token in that list to add it to the filename.
 Any plain text included before, after, or between tokens will appear in the filename verbatim.

 Once you've added tokens to the filename, the list in the Export Files tab will display the individual files that will output, along with the operations that each file will contain.
-The Operations tab will show a list of all operations in your project, along with the file they'll be exported to.

 Using the operations exporter to split operations based on sequence